 - Forward contract exclusion to the “swap” and “future delivery” definitions; and

 Where the regulatory issues are unclear, we often are asked to obtain no-action or informal relief from the staffs of regulators.
 Our success in obtaining such relief has been notable.
 We also conduct “mock audits” on behalf of clients, to help them prepare for regulatory exams.

 In other instances, regulators discover facts that may raise issues under applicable federal law or self-regulatory organization rules.
 In those instances, we work with the regulators on behalf of our clients to resolve those regulatory concerns.

-Our group includes former senior officials from the Securities and Exchange Commission and law enforcement agencies (including a former Division Director and a former Regional Office Administrator) and Chief Investigative Counsel at the Office of the Special Inspector General for the Troubled Asset Relief Program (SIGTARP).
+Our group includes former senior officials from the Securities and Exchange Commission and law enforcement agencies (including a former Division Director.
 Our many years of experience working with regulators and industry participants enable us to provide efficient, finely tuned compliance advice that is not just responsive to the latest regulatory pronouncements, but also assists clients to prepare for an ever-changing legal, regulatory and business landscape.